hinaple/hintsys-server/readme.md

 <code>(Patch system settings)</code>
 </summary>

-> -   ⚠️ It'll be executed only when every `edit_level`s of target rows are equal to or higher than the level of the requesting account.
+> -   ⚠️ It'll be executed only when `edit_level`s of target rows are equal to or higher than the level of the requesting account.
-> -   ⚠️ the `edit_level` and the `read_level` is can never be changed.
+> -   ⚠️ the `edit_level` and the `read_level` are can never be changed.

 ##### Headers